likid0/red-hat-ceph-storage-building-an-object-storage-active-active-multisite-solution/scenario2/02-RadosGW_configuration.md

 ansible_user=cloud-user
 ```

-Once modified we have to run the site-docker playbook again for DC1.
-However all changes mentioned above are exclusively related to the RadosGW service.
+Once modified we have to run the `site-docker.yml` playbook again for DC1.
+However all changes mentioned above are exclusively related to the RGW service.
 In this case the -l option can be used to limit the playbook execution to rgws hostgroup.

 ```
 [root@bastion ~]# cd ~/dc1/ceph-ansible/